Skip to content

 pass

->>> client = APIClient()
+>>> client = APIClient(base_url='https://realworld.utilmeta.com/api')

->>> resp = client.get_article(slug='how-to-train-your-dragon')
+>>> resp = client.get_article(slug='utilmeta-a-meta-backend-framework-for-python')

 >>> resp

-ArticleResponse [200 OK] "GET /api/articles/how-to-train-your-dragon"
+ArticleResponse [200 OK] "GET /api/articles/utilmeta-a-meta-backend-framework-for-python"